Sainglend/tda-api-client/README.md

 ## Command Line Tool

-You can run this as a standalone command line tool by cloning the project and running
+You can run this as a kind of 3/4-baked standalone command line tool by cloning the project and running
 ```
 node ./cli_index.js
 ```